A life well lived

 His community service, all in Howard County, includes director on the board of the Alpha Foundation of Howard County, Inc. and the Howard County Poetry and Literature Society, past president of the Howard County Library System, past chairman of The Alpha Foundation of Howard County, Inc., former director of the Horizon Foundation and past president of the Kappa Phi Lambda Chapter of the Alpha Phi Alpha Fraternity, Inc.

 He has been married since 1976 to Saundra V. Barrett.
 He has one son with her and two sons from his previous marriage.
-Among the three sons he has five grandchildren.
+Among the three sons he has six grandchildren.

 "A Newark Childhood" is the first volume of a planned trilogy.